Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A set of functions, classes and methods for performing ABC and ABC/XYZ analyses, identifying overperforming, underperforming and constantly performing items, and plotting, analyzing as well as predicting the temporal development of items.

-rbch — by Rucknium, 9 months ago
+rbch — by Rucknium, a year ago

 Extraction and Analysis of Data from the Bitcoin Cash (BCH) Blockchain